 Medusa’s synth engine was made to be versatile.
-And capable of producing a good range of analogue and digital tones.
+And capable of producing a good range of analog and digital tones.
 The synth could truly impress as a lead synthesizer.
 But it was also ready to deliver pads, sound effects, dangerous basses, and even percussion.
 Its digital oscillators stack was offering fully morphable wavetables enhancement on top of a thick three oscillator analog sound.
-All processed by a famous Dreadbox analog multimode filter.
+All are processed by a famous Dreadbox analog multimode filter.
 Accumulated by its various voicing modes, it was close to an ideal device in many ways.
 Both a standalone synth and an excellent controller.
 Or both at the same time.

 The Medusa was offering copious modulation options.
 Five separate envelopes and five separate LFOs provided loads of sound design possibilities.
 Allowing you to go really deep with sound design activities.
 Modulation was made as straightforward as possible.
 Either an envelope or LFO was aimed at a single destination.
 A shortcut method of allocating the target, by holding a source button and moving one of the panel controls was also available.
 Once you grasped the concept, you were all set.
 All your actions were corresponding to the informative OLED displays.

-All this functionality was merged in a one clearly marked layout.
-Sealed in a sturdy tabletop aluminium chassis form.
+All this functionality was merged in one clearly marked layout.
+Sealed in a sturdy tabletop aluminum chassis form.
 Its interface was offering handily placed per-function modulators.
 And informative LED buttons for the comfort of use during the tons of hands-on editing.
 The Medusa project was all about revealing new quality and ideas in music.
 We were aiming at encouraging its users for further sonic explorations.

 Holger Zilske (Smash TV, Yoko Duo)